00:00

 //_Dev Log [9.13.24]: "Style Guide Progress"

-Posted by ErrantVultureNG - 4 days ago
+Posted by ErrantVultureNG - 2 weeks ago

 _Opening Thoughts: Work continues on the style guide.
 My usual place closes in the afternoon so I had to settle for Starbucks, but it gave me time to write a reflection on my games' art direction.
 More than anything, I'm stuck on the problem of how to make Twilight of the Dead interesting.
 It's not that zombie outbreaks are stale, it's just that they've been done so poorly, and ad nauseum mind you.
 That's what I'm going to mostly talk about in this entry: How to make zombies interesting again plus some miscellanea.